 Most people don’t like annual fees

-Just 44 percent of cardholders paid one in 2020, according to a Bankrate report.
+Just 44 percent of cardholders paid an annual fee in 2020, according to a Bankrate report.
 For a limited time, it’s possible to get 3 percent cash back on every purchase without paying an annual fee.
+The USALLIANCE Visa® Signature Card is offering this deal through at least the end of 2021.
+And the Discover it® Miles card gives 1.5 miles on each purchase and matches all miles earned within the first 12 months.

 The multi-card strategy